 Pentax ingeniously paired sensor-based shake reduction and GPS to create a feature it calls Astrotracer.
 Astrotracer utilises GPS data to match the position of the stars in the sky and shift the camera sensor to counter for the Earth’s rotation accordingly, and therefore keep those stars nice and sharp rather than trailing.
 Simply put, no other camera feature designed for astrophotography can maximise image brightness and clarity better than Astrotracer.

 The K1-II represented a modest update from the original Pentax K-1 which will also give you everything you need for astrophotography, including Astrotracer, for half the price.
-If there’s one common point of weakness, it’s limited choice of wide-angle lenses.
+If there’s one common point of weakness, it’s the limited choice of wide-angle lenses.

 For more options have a look at the best Pentax DSLRs.